godror/godror/README.md

 for connecting to Oracle DB, using Anthony Tuininga's excellent OCI wrapper, [ODPI-C](https://www.github.com/oracle/odpi).

+## Rationale ##
+With Go 1.9, driver-specific things are not needed, everything (I need) can be achieved with the standard *database/sql* library.
+Even calling stored procedures with OUT parameters, or sending/retrieving PL/SQL array types - just give a `goracle.PlSQLArrays` Option within the parameters of `Exec`!

+Connections are pooled by default (except `AS SYSOPER` or `AS SYSDBA`).

 # Install #
 It is `go get`'able  with `go get gopkg.in/goracle.v2` iff you have